faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ### MAC Address Example

-Consider the example of getting the MAC address of our iPhone.
-The Media Access Control (MAC) address is a unique code allocated to network cards to allow machines to talk to each other without duplication at the Data Link layer of the communication stack.
+Consider the example of getting the MAC address\index{MAC address} of our iPhone.
+The Media Access Control (MAC) address is a unique code allocated to network cards to allow machines to talk to each other without duplication at the Data Link\index{network!Data Link Layer} layer of the communication stack.

-Prior to iOS 7, the MAC address was not considered a sensitive API.
+Prior to iOS 7\index{iOS!iOS 7}, the MAC address was not considered a sensitive API\index{API!sensitive}.
 So requesting the MAC address using the `sysctl` API gave the real address.
 To see this in action, see the `icdab_sample` app @icdabgithub.

-Unfortunately, the API was abused as a way of tracking the user - a privacy violation.
+Unfortunately, the API was abused as a way of tracking the user - a privacy violation\index{violation!privacy}.
 Therefore, Apple introduced a policy from iOS 7 where they would return a fixed MAC address always.

-Apple could have chosen to crash our app when any call to `sysctl` was made.
+Apple could have chosen to crash our app when any call to `sysctl`\index{command!sysctl} was made.
 However, `sysctl` is a general-purpose low level call which can be used for other valid purposes.
-Therefore the policy set by iOS was to return a fixed MAC address `02:00:00:00:00:00` whenever that was requested.
+Therefore the policy set by iOS was to return a fixed MAC address `02:00:00:00:00:00`\index{02:00:00:00:00:00} whenever that was requested.

 ### Camera Example